 X-ray.
 An x-ray is a way to create a picture of the structures inside of your body, using a small amount of radiation.
 X-rays taken as part of the doctor’s evaluation of the patient’s skeletal system are typically the first step in evaluating bones when myeloma is suspected or diagnosed.
 A x-ray skeletal survey may not find myeloma as early as the more advanced tests described below.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 An MRI can show if normal bone marrow has been replaced by myeloma cells or by a plasmacytoma, especially in the skull, spine, and pelvis.
 A plasmacytoma is a plasma cell tumor growing in bone or soft tissue.
 The detailed images may also show compression fractures of the spine or a tumor pressing on nerve roots.
 MRI can also be used to measure the tumor’s size.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a detailed, cross-sectional view that shows any abnormalities or tumors in soft tissues.
-A computer then combines these images into a 3-dimensional picture of the inside of the body.
+A computer then combines these pictures into a 3-dimensional image of the inside of the body.
 It is important to note that the intravenous contrast dye often used for CT scans for other types of cancer is specifically avoided in people with multiple myeloma.
 Tell the radiologist or the radiology technician about your diagnosis before receiving dye injection into your vein, because this can cause kidney damage in people with myeloma.